brightwavepartners/cdn-test/README.md

 ```

 The `<script>` line loads the Javascript code and is currently set to load from a local file.
 Switch the `src` location to a CDN to load the Javascript from the CDN.

+To verify CDN functionality, open the index.htm file in a browser and click on the **Click me to display Date and Timne** button.
+If the Javascript has been successfully loaded from the CDN, a message box should popup with the current date and time.

+Additionally, you can check correct CDN functionality by inspecting the headers on the datetime.js Javascript file that is loaded into the browser.
+Open the developer tools of the browser (usually by pressing F12) and take a look at the headers.
+Verify the **Request URL** is the CDN location.
+If the CDN source has cache-control set, verify that the **cache-control** header is present and is correct.
+Finally, the **x-cache** header should indicate a HIT.
+It may take a second reload of the page for the cache to register a HIT.